 The Rise of the Side Hustle

-A side hustle, a secondary job or income source, has become a hallmark of Gen Z’s pursuit of financial freedom.
+A side hustle, or a secondary job or income source, has become a hallmark of Gen Z’s pursuit of financial freedom.
 The digital landscape has enabled them to monetize skills, hobbies, and interests in ways that were never before possible.
 Here are some popular side hustle ideas that are resonating with Gen Z:

 Freelancing and Gig Work: Platforms like Fiverr, Upwork, and TaskRabbit offer Gen Z the chance to showcase skills such as graphic design, writing, coding, and virtual assistance.
 This allows them to tap into a global market and work on projects that align with their passions.